 Bees will attack you if they feel threatened, and being stung by a bee can be excruciatingly painful.
 This is why many people choose to use bee-killing sprays that kill beehives from a safe distance.

-If you are not comfortable doing this, you can hire a professional to complete the task quickly.
-Exterminators may remove beehives for you, as well as deal with more serious issues such as wasp nests.
+If you are uncomfortable doing this, you can hire a professional to complete the task quickly.
+Exterminators may remove beehives for you and deal with more serious issues such as wasp nests.

 Just keep in mind that bees are good for the environment.
-Killing a swarm of bees should normally be a last resort.
-It is when you have far too many bees on your property that might be an issue.
+Therefore, killing bees should normally be a last resort.
+However, it might be an issue when you have far too many bees on your property.

-People who are allergic to bees may want to get rid of them for their protection.
-It is entirely up to you to choose what you should do in your yard so that you can relax on your patio deck without worry.
+People allergic to bees may want to get rid of them for their protection.
+However, it is entirely up to you to choose what you should do in your yard so that you can relax on your patio deck without worry.

 Exterminators can remove the bees using different methods, but you can specify what you want.
-Know that hiring professionals will be the best option for removing beehives and dealing with bee problems for extended periods.
+Again, hiring professionals will be the best option for eliminating beehives and dealing with bee problems for extended periods.

 When to consult a professional